ibm-cloud-docs/apps/dep-app-tool.md

    * **IBM Kubernetes Service**.
 With this option, you can either create a cluster or [deploy to an existing Kubernetes cluster](/docs/containers?topic=containers-app).
 If you create a cluster, allow 10 -  20 minutes for the cluster to be provisioned, and then select the region and cluster name.
    * **Red Hat OpenShift on {{site.data.keyword.cloud_notm}}**.
 If you have an available [OpenShift cluster](/docs/openshift? topic=openshift-openshift_apps), you can select it from the **Cluster name** list.
 If you don't have an available cluster, you must create one before you continue.
 Your cluster creation might take some time to complete.
 After the cluster state shows **Normal**, the cluster network and load-balancing component take about 10 more minutes to deploy and update the cluster domain that you use for the OpenShift web console and other routes.
    * **Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
 For more information, see [Deploying apps to Cloud Foundry Public](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps).
    * **Code Engine**.
 With this option, select your container registry region, container registry  namespace, and region.
 Then, select a project name that exists within your {{site.data.keyword.cloud_notm}} resource group.
 If you don't have a project, enter a project name, and the DevOps toolchain creates one for you during the deployment process.
 Optionally, you can create a project in the [{{site. data.keyword.codeengineshort}} console](/codeengine/projects){: external}.
 1. Create an {{site.data.keyword.cloud_notm}} API key, or select an existing one from a secrets store.
 1. Complete the required fields for your deployment type, and click **Next**.
-1. Provide a name for your DevOps toolchain.
+1. On the Configure the DevOps toolchain page, provide a name for the DevOps toolchain.
-1. Select the region to create your toolchain in, and then select the [resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security) that provides access to your new toolchain.
+1. Select the region to create your toolchain in, and then click **Create**.
-1. Click **Create**.

 The DevOps toolchain is created automatically, and the deployment process begins.
 You can view the deployment status in the **Delivery Pipelines** tile, or you can click the name of the Delivery Pipeline.
 The **Build Stage** and **Deploy Stage** tiles indicate the status.

 ## Deploying your app manually
 {: deploy-console-manual}

 Continuous delivery is automatically enabled for some apps.
 You can enable continuous delivery to automate builds, tests, and deployments through the Delivery Pipeline and GitHub.
 With a properly configured toolchain, a build-deploy cycle automatically starts with each merge to the master branch in your repo.

 To manually deploy your app from your DevOps toolchain, complete these steps: